altocodenl/cell/readme.md

 age: 32
 ```

 Tables are a good way to represent data.
-For example, the hash we just saw can be expressed in this table:
+For example, the hash we just saw can be expressed in **table format**:

 <table>
    <tr>